bachmeil/blog/2020-02-07 trix-editor.md

 - Add support for attachments.
 They [have an example](https://trix-editor.org/js/attachments.js) but that's not a five-minute exercise for someone with my limited understanding of Javascript.
 - Make it possible to submit the content to a web server.
 - Support creation of and working with multiple notes.
-Basically a poor man's Tiddly wiki.
+Basically a poor man's Tiddly Wiki.
 This really is outside my expertise.
 If I did this, it would only be for the fun of learning.